guildai/guild.ai/pages/cheatsheets/guildfile.md

 #### Disable source code snapshot

-Use to skip the source code snapshot.
+Use to skip the source code snapshot:

 ``` yaml
 train: